Tag: Duggars

 8. The good Christian family aura can hide underlying problems.
 If I had a dollar for every time someone has praised the Duggars for being a perfect example of a good Christian family, I’d be rich.
 Sweet smiles and matching clothes can cover up a lot and make people assume that things are more perfect than they are.
 I know what it’s like to force a smile for family pictures people later ooo and ahh over, even as I’m crying inside.
 We need to remember that.

 I’ve experienced that deception the few times I’ve taken a brief look at that show.
-On the one hand they make … Read the rest
+On the one hand they make my flesh crawl, but on the other hand I keep thinking: “They do look very cheerful and happy and perky.”
+The sweet smiles are annoyingly effective.

 I heard about this on Facebook this morning via Vyckie; now RawStory is reporting on it.